Our work in England

 - Securing better outcomes for younger people with bowel cancer through our Never Too Young campaign.
 This includes campaigning for better identification and management of people with Lynch syndrome, a genetic condition that increases the risk of developing bowel cancer at a younger age

 - Improving access to the best treatment and care for people with advanced bowel cancer through our Get Personal campaign

 Our campaigners work with us to help save lives and improve the quality of life of everyone affected by bowel cancer.
 Join us as a campaign supporter today.

 We encourage people to take part in the NHS bowel cancer screening programme

 Bowel cancer screening can save lives but at the moment in some areas of England only a third of those who receive a test complete it.
-Thousands of people are missing out on the chance to detect bowel cancer early when it is easier to treat.
-Find out more about the NHS bowel cancer screening programme
+Thousands of people are missing out on the chance to detect bowel cancer early when it's easier to treat.
+Find out more about the NHS bowel cancer screening programme.

-We are determined to save lives from bowel cancer but we can’t do this without you.
-There are lots of ways you can support us in England and help fund vital research to stop bowel cancer.
+We're determined to help save lives but we can't do this without you.
+There are lots of ways you can support us in England and help fund vital research to help stop people dying from bowel cancer.